prayanshus/Realtime_ASL_RasPi/README.md

 Communication between ASL users and non-signers remains a significant barrier in everyday interactions.
 This project implements a real-time, portable, two-way ASL translator that runs on edge hardware (Raspberry Pi 5), requiring no cloud connectivity for sign language inference.

-The system recognizes **19 common ASL signs** from a live camera feed using MediaPipe hand/pose landmarks and an LSTM classifier, then speaks the detected word aloud via a Bluetooth speaker.
+The system recognizes **19 common ASL signs** from a live camera feed using MediaPipe hand/pose landmarks and a CNN classifier, then speaks the detected word aloud via a Bluetooth speaker.
 In the reverse direction, it captures spoken English via a Bluetooth microphone, transcribes it using Google Speech Recognition, and displays the text on an attached touchscreen — enabling bidirectional conversation.

 ---